What is the minimum legal age to drive in the Cook Islands?

 The Cook Islands unit of currency is the New Zealand dollar, supplemented by local notes and coins.
 The unique local coins and notes are not negotiable outside of the Cook Islands, but are keenly sought by collectors worldwide.

-ANZ, Bank of the South Pacific (BSP) and the Bank Cook Islands (BCI) are located in downtown Avarua.
+Bank of the South Pacific (BSP), the Bank Cook Islands (BCI) and Australia & New Zealand Banking Group Limited (ANZ) are located in downtown Avarua.
 Open Monday-Friday from 9am-3pm.
 BSP in Avarua is also open from 9am-12 noon on Saturdays.

 ATMs are conveniently located around Rarotonga and Aitutaki and EFTPOS is available at most hotels and stores.
 Western Union has an office in Avarua offering money exchange and transfers.

 What timezone is used in the Cook Islands?

 Cook Islands’ time is GMT-10 hours.
 Do your calculation before arrival, as booking accommodation to start a day too late is a common mistake.

 What are the entry requirements for the Cook Islands?

 When you come to the Cook Islands, a valid passport and a return ticket will allow you a stay of up to 31 days.
 New Zealand citizens are eligible for a 90-day stay on arrival.

 Extensions may be granted on a monthly basis – for up to 6 months.
 For extensions, apply 2 weeks before your permit expires.
 This does not guarantee admission to the Cook Islands.
 Immigration officers at a port of entry will have the final determination.
 For further information on immigration, please visit the Ministry of Foreign Affairs and Immigration at www.mfai.gov.ck .

 You must have sufficient funds for your maintenance and confirmed booking/payments and contact information of the accommodation you intend to stay at, as camping is not permitted in the Cook Islands.